 First off, they’re real.
 100% of the time, unless they’re clearly made out of something like wood or paper, craft feathers are real.
 While there are a few decent replicas out there, there is no way to cheaply produce even vaguely convincing feathers on a large scale.
 Feathers have such a complex and microscopic level of detail that there’s no way humans could even begin to approach the level of detail found in the simplest of feathers.
 If it looks, feels, and moves like a feather, it’s a feather.

 Most people don’t have much experience with feathers or birds, so they’re unfamiliar with what a feather should feel or look like in the first place.
-Here are some justifications I’ve heard from people who don’t believe that craft feathers are real, and I’ll explain why these viewpoints are flawed.
+Here are some justifications I’ve heard from people who don’t believe that craft feathers are real, and I’ll provide my explanations.
 (To see these justifications in context, check out these links: )

 “They feel like plastic!”

 When people say this, they are likely referring to the rigid, shiny quality of the central shaft of a feather, formally known as the rachis.
 While they may have the outward appearance of plastic, feathers and the rachis are made from keratin, the same protein that makes up fingernails.
 Feathers are no more plastic than your fingernails are.

 “Real feathers are expensive–who would sell a whole bag for such a cheap price?”

 The poultry meat industry (i.e. turkeys, chickens, ducks, geese) produces a very large amount of feathers as a by-product.
 As a consequence, craft store suppliers can manufacture and sell craft feathers at very low cost.
 These feathers may be of questionable quality, but they are certainly real and affordable.
 While certain bird feathers are rare, expensive, and highly coveted, poultry feathers are definitely not.

 “No real feathers would be so brightly colored.”